rovast/php-frameworks-benchmark/msf/README.md

 ### 1. Clear all caches and logs, warmup caches if needed

-run `sudo service nginx restart && sudo service php7.1-fpm restart`
+run `php server.php stop && php server.php start -d`

 ### 2. Clear all caches and logs, warmup caches if needed